alphyos/CyberStart-2024/challenges/headquarters/ArnoldChopper-L04C02.md

 ## Step by Step

-- Use the provided book to decipher the numbers each set of three, two number pairs correlates to the page number, line number, and word in the sentence
+- Use the provided book to decipher the numbers each set of three, two number pairs correlates to the page number, line number, and word in the sentence.
 - The decoded message is the following:
     - Kinsmen, the commands.
 Go tonight, the moment is now.
 Lower opportunity in the morning.
 Code is `[REDACTED]`.
 Good fortune.